Microsoft (MSFT)

 However, this dynamic is not new.
 A good way to have a more differentiated view on Microsoft’s profitability is through its operating margin, a metric that represents how much revenue is left after accounting for all operating expenses – everything from hiring engineers and IT infrastructure to selling, product development, and administrative overhead.

-In Q1, Microsoft generated an operating profit margin of 45.7%, up 1.1 percentage points year on year.
-The increase was encouraging, and because its gross margin actually decreased, we can assume it was more efficient because its operating expenses like marketing, R&D, and administrative overhead grew slower than its revenue.
+This quarter, Microsoft generated an operating profit margin of 47.1%, up 1.6 percentage points year on year.
+The increase was encouraging, and because its operating rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

-Looking ahead, Wall Street expects Microsoft to maintain its trailing 12-month operating margin of 45.2% in the coming year.
+In the coming year, Wall Street expects Microsoft to maintain its trailing 12-month operating of 46.7%.

 10. Earnings Per Share